Casimiro Gennari: Cardinalate

 He was created Cardinal-Priest of San Marcello on 15 April 1901 by Pope Leo XIII.
+He participated in conclave of 1903 that elected Pope Pius X.

+Gennari wrote the text of the papal decree Sacra Tridentina Synodus.

-He participated in conclave of 1903 that elected Pope Pius X. He was appointed as Prefect of the Congregation of the Council on 20 October 1908 by Pope Pius, holding the post until his death in 1914.
+He was appointed as Prefect of the Congregation of the Council on 20 October 1908 by Pope Pius, holding the post until his death in 1914.